bishalk21/habit-tracker-software/api/README.md

 - Schema is a class that defines the structure of the data that will be stored in the database.
 - create schema call userSchema
 - inside new schema, define the properties of the user
+- status is a string that can be either "active" or "inactive" // this is to check if the user is active or not or if the user is valid or not
-- - made a post request in the router with the data in the req.body
+- made a post request in the router with the data in the req.body
+- indexing should be done on the status property

 # Model

+- Model is for CRUD operations on the database.
+- Model is a class that provides the functionality of the database.
 - Model is a class that defines the behavior of the data that will be stored in the database.
 - create model call User with queries
 - call the queries and pass the data to store data in the database